Candice-Leigh-King/moving-moran/_posts/2021-10-10-waipio-valley-to-waimanu-valley.md

       write, write.
 Blah, blah, blah.</p><p>More and write Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.</p>
+  - section-type: blog-text
+    text-html: >-
+      <p>If there&rsquo;s anything you take from this post it's to bring hiking
+      poles on this trip!
+By starting at the top of Waipio Valley you will be hiking a total of 19 miles with three 3,500 foot climbs.&nbsp; So be prepared!&nbsp; Hopefully some kind soul will drive you up to the top on your way back out, but you can&rsquo;t count on it.&nbsp; Luckily, someone picked us up 3/4th of the way back up the hill, and I don&rsquo;t think I have ever been so thankful for a ride in my life!
+Check out our Backpacking guide here (link backpacking post) to know exactly what to pack for this overnight hike!</p>
 ---